-This road in particular was more deserted than the main roads, it was a desolate route that not many people knew about that led from the sea-shores, and some of the cafes that still dared open by the shore in this weather.
-The other reason why cars didn't usually pass by it, was because it mainly contained low-income housing.
+This road in particular was more deserted than the main roads, it was a desolate route that not many people knew about, which led from the sea-shores, and some of the cafes that still dared open by the shore in this weather, to the residential parts of the ancient city.
+But it mainly led to low-income housing; before the more upscale houses would come into view.

 Fajr Karahnli, her son, her pride and joy, her miracle.....her second chance.